 Through a series of stunning black and white analogue photographs Simon has caught through his lens major Dublin’s landmarks in a way never seen before, landmarks deeply connected to social movements in Ireland.
 The GPO (“General Post Office”), Heuston Station and the Government Buildings are sent back in time thanks to the Artist’s technical mastery.

-Simon Prunty graduated from Dublin’s National College of Art and Design (NCAD) and tutors Trinity College’s students in the Art of analogue photography for the photographic society (DUPA).
-Don’t hesitate to visit the Artist’s website and Facebook Page or get in touch on Twitter if you want to know more about Simon’s work and/or order prints.
+Simon Prunty graduated from Dublin’s National College of Art and Design (NCAD) and tutored Trinity College’s students in the Art of analogue photography for the photographic society (DUPA).
+Don’t hesitate to visit the Artist’s website and Facebook Page and get in touch if you want to know more about Simon’s work and/or order prints.